anchapin/openstudio-mcp/README.md

 ### Docker Container

-The OpenStudio MCP Server can be run as a Docker container:
+OpenStudio MCP can be run as a Docker container:

 ```bash
 docker-compose up -d